schooltool-project/schooltool-book/source/features.rst

 School Model
 ------------

 * **Persons:** Default groups for people are students, teachers, school administrators, and site administrators (technical).
 Parent access is planned for future releases.
 Each person in the system can be given a login password with permissions appropriate to their role, but currently our development focus has been on teacher and administrator views.
+Students can review the grades in their gradebook.

 * **Groups:** Create arbitrary groups of people representing school organizations, clubs, teams, etc.

 * **Courses and sections:** Courses define blocks of curriculum; e.g., 1st grade Math, 9th grade English.
 Sections are the groupings of teachers and students working on a course; e.g., Mr. Hoffman's 9:30 Algebra I class, Fall 2009 semester.

 * **Years and terms:** Years are the longest block of time in SchoolTool.
 The transition between years represents a regular point of significant reorganization within the school; e.g., when most students are promoted, teachers hired, etc.).
-Terms define when sections begin and end.
+Terms define when sections begin and end or when partial reorganization is common; e.g., class enrollments or schedules change.

 * **Timetables:** Timetables define when sections meet during the week.
 This is the school's "bell schedule."
 SchoolTool handles simple timetables; e.g., classes meet the same time every day; and many complex ones, such as rotating schedules and schedules with different start and end times on different days of the week.